gromacs/gromacs/docs/release-notes/2023/major/bugs-fixed.rst

 force-constant scaling and, second, for all similarity measures where the sum of all voxel values was negative.

+gmxapi Python package avoids unnecessary MPI initialization
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Delayed initialization of MPI (due to automatic behavior of :py:mod:`mpi4py`) avoids MPI initialization that previously occurred just by importing :py:mod:`gmxapi`.
+The previoius behavior has been seen to cause strange interactions with resource management libraries like ``libfabric`` at unexpected times (such as during package installation) with :py:mod:`gmxapi` version 0.3.

+:issue:`4693`

 Fail-safe check for perturbed exclusions beyond rlist
 """""""""""""""""""""""""""""""""""""""""""""""""""""